 Most states and territories prohibit rent rises during a fixed-term lease.
 However, you need to check that your lease agreement, as it may have a clause that says rental increases are allowed.

-If you think a planned rent increase is unreasonable, you can dispute it with your landlord or get help from the relevant state or territory rental authority.
+If you think a planned rent increase is unreasonable, you can dispute it with your landlord or get help from the relevant state or territory rental authority (listed below).

 No. Your landlord cannot enter your house or apartment without your permission.
 However, landlords are allowed to carry out routine inspections after giving you proper notice.